Skip to main content

 To make it as easy as possible to get started with pyrefly, we've provided a script for automatically migrating a mypy config to pyrefly.

-This will load your existing mypy.ini and transform it into a pyrefly.toml while preserving as many options as possible.
-See config-migration --help for more options.
+This will search for an existing mypy.ini or pyproject.toml with a tool.mypy section, and then transform it into a pyrefly.toml (or [tool.pyrefly] section) while preserving as many options as possible.
+See init --help for more options.

 We do recommend checking the resulting config for errors.
 While there is some overlap between mypy's config options and pyrefly's config options, it's not always possible to cleanly translate one config option to another.